Reduce Airplane Contrails

 What is it?

-Stratospheric aerosol injection (SAI) is a geoengineering technology that uses airplanes or balloons to inject fine particles, usually sulfates, into the stratosphere, the layer of air that begins about 6 to 20 km (20,000 to 65,000 ft) above the Earth’s surface.
+SAI is a geoengineering technology that uses airplanes or balloons to inject fine particles, usually sulfates, into the stratosphere, the layer of air that begins about 6–20 km above Earth’s surface.
 These aerosols would scatter some of the sunlight striking the planet, reflecting it back into space.
-Reducing the amount of sunlight hitting the Earth is intended to cool the planet and counteract the warming effects of increasing GHG concentrations.
+Reducing the amount of sunlight hitting Earth is intended to cool the planet and counteract the warming effects of increasing GHG concentrations.
 Because SAI does not affect the atmospheric concentration of GHGs, the direct cause of global warming, this technology is not actually a solution to climate change.
 Instead, it is a temporary action to mask the ongoing warming effects of GHG emissions.

 Does it work?